Divorce: What You Can Ask The Court To Decide

 A debt is money you owe to someone.
 Debts can be loans.
 Debts can be credit cards in your name or your husband or wife’s name.
 Debts can be outstanding bills.
 Debts will be treated the same way as property division is treated.

 Marital debts are debts you created together, for household purposes.
 Marital debts will typically be divided equally just like marital property.
 Marital debts also include bills for “household purposes” even if only one spouse’s name is on the bill.
 This could be on old electric bill that never got paid.
 If you paid for the bill after you got separated, you could ask for half the amount from your husband or wife.
-A student loan is not considered a marital debt, but a portion of a student loan that was only used for household expenses and not for school expenses can be considered marital.

 How can I get spousal support (alimony)?